brokaw/brokaw.github.com/_posts/2012-10-10-not-all-that-is-asynchronous-is-fast.markdown

 title: Not All That is Asynchronous is Fast
 description: I discover and fix the issue causing the slowdown described in the last post.
 date: 2012-10-10 11:00:00
+revised: 2012-10-12 08:00:00
 ---

-In my [previous post][1] I noticed a slowdown after adding GCD.
+In my [previous post][1] I noticed a slowdown after adding GCD to my priority queue.
 As soon as I pushed that post, I looked at my code and saw the source of the slowdown.

 The heap array and related variables (like the array size and content size) are modified only in a GCD serial queue.
 That way I can be sure that things happen in the order in